Belalglab/CS-3750/README.md

 This project is a full banking application built using the MERN stack (MongoDB, Express, React, Node.js).
 It includes both a frontend and backend, allowing users to manage accounts, perform transactions, and handle authentication securely.
 The app is designed to simulate real world banking, making it a great foundation for more complex financial applications.

+# frontend:
-** Frontend: Built with React, offering an intuitive interface for managing accounts and transactions.
+Built with React, offering an intuitive interface for managing accounts and transactions.
 Backend: Powered by Express and Node.js, handling everything from user authentication to transaction processing.
 npmstuff: Contains npm-related files and dependencies needed for the project.